This section contains MCQs from Chapter 3 Part 1: Crime scene Investigation from Forensic Science Book By Nordby, James, and Suzanne.

 -> Thus, the correct Reason statement: A single macroscopic crime scene is actually composed of many smaller microscopic crime scenes.

-3. Which of the following are the importances of physical evidence at a crime scene?
+4. Following are the importances of physical evidence at a crime scene.

 (a) It established a link between the person and the crime scene.